 Jack pad colour

 Choosing a jack pad set with a distinct colour can reduce the chance of accidentally leaving the jack pads in place after lifting your vehicle.
-Although this may not be an issue for yourself, busy tyre shops have been known to leave the odd adapter in place from time to time.
+Although this may not be an issue for you, busy tyre shops have been known to leave the odd adapter in place from time to time.

 Is a carry case important?